Cortex AISQL: A Production SQL Engine for Unstructured Data: Experimental Evaluation

 Table~\ref{tab:ai_filter_cascading} reports the mean performance across all datasets, including execution time, speedup relative to the baseline, F1 score with delta ($\Delta$) relative to the baseline, and precision/recall metrics.
 All speedup percentages and delta F1 values are computed with respect to the baseline approach.

 \textbf{Performance gains.} The cascade approach achieves substantial speedup with mean execution time reduced by 65.5\% (from 975.9 to 336.4 seconds), corresponding to a 2.9$\times$ speedup.
-This improvement stems from the cascade's ability to route the majority of predictions through the lightweight proxy model, reserving the more expensive oracle model only for uncertain cases.
-For comparison, the proxy model alone runs in 296.2 seconds (3.3$\times$ speedup), as expected from its smaller model size, though this comes at a substantial quality cost.
+The improvement stems from routing the majority of predictions through the lightweight proxy model, reserving the oracle model only for uncertain cases.
+For comparison, the proxy model alone runs in 296.2 seconds (3.3$\times$ speedup), as expected from its smaller model size, though at a significant quality cost.

 Figure~\ref{fig:model_cascades_performance} shows per-dataset results, revealing that speedup varies considerably across workloads.
 The NQ dataset achieves the highest speedup at 5.85$\times$, while QUORA and FARL show moderate improvements (1.22$\times$ and 1.30$\times$ respectively).
 These variations reflect differences in how the threshold learning algorithm partitions the data.
 Easier workloads, where the proxy model exhibits stronger confidence scores, yield higher routing rates to the proxy and thus greater speedups.